nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: How request executes

-* **Alternative 1 (current choice):** The request class executes the API call and differentiates types of exceptions into multiple catch blocks.
+* **Alternative 1 (current choice):** A request class is inherited by classes representing the various types of supported HTTP request methods.
-    * Pros: Error messages are specific enough to help the user debug the error.
+    * Pros: Common operations are abstracted out into the request class which improves code reusability and is easily extensible to support new methods.
-    * Cons: Individual exceptions have to be verified thoroughly to ensure that error messages do not mislead the user.
+    * Cons: Introduces a tightly coupled relationship between the request class and its child classes as changing the request class may affect all its child classes.

-* **Alternative 2:** The request class executes the API call and catches all exceptions together in one catch block.
+* **Alternative 2:** Each HTTP request method is represented by a single class that does not inherit from a request class.
-    * Pros: Most if not all instances of failed API calls are caught.
+    * Pros: Less coupling between the request classes where the logic for each HTTP method is handled independently.
-    * Cons: Error message is not specific enough to help the user debug the error.
+    * Cons: Common operations are repeated in each of the method class leading to significant code duplications.

 <div style="page-break-after: always;"></div>